Wendy Richard

 Wendy Richard (born Wendy Emerton; 20 July 1943 – 26 February 2009) was an English actress, best known for her television roles as Miss Shirley Brahms on the BBC sitcom Are You Being Served? from 1972 to 1985, and Pauline Fowler on the soap opera EastEnders from 1985 to 2006.
+In 1962, her distinctive Cockney vocals helped get her to No. 1 on the UK singles chart with the single "Come Outside" by Mike Sarne.

 Despite being known for her Cockney accent, Richard was born in Middlesbrough.
 After a childhood in which her father died by suicide, Richard worked in department stores to pay her drama school fees before appearing regularly on-screen from the early 1960s.
 She played Joyce Harker in The Newcomers from 1967 to 1969.
 Richard then appeared in two Carry On films.
 In the television series Dad's Army, she was Private Walker's girlfriend, before being cast as Miss Brahms in Are You Being Served? appearing in all 69 episodes from 1972 to 1985.
-She also reprised the role in the sequel series Grace and Favour in 1992 and 1993.
+She also reprised the role in the sequel series Grace and Favour (also titled Are You Being Served?
+Again!) in 1992 and 1993.

-After Are You Being Served? ended, Richard starred as Pauline Fowler in the first episode of EastEnders, a main role that she played in over two thousand episodes until she departed in 2006.
-Richard was awarded an MBE in 2000 and was later awarded the Lifetime Achievement Award at the 2007 British Soap Awards for her role in EastEnders.
+After Are You Being Served? ended, Richard starred as Pauline Fowler in the first episode of EastEnders, a main role that she played in more than 2,000 episodes until she departed in 2006.
 After leaving EastEnders, Richard continued to appear on-screen until her death in 2009.

+Richard was made an MBE in 2000 and was awarded the Lifetime Achievement Award at the 2007 British Soap Awards for her role in EastEnders.

-Richard was married four times.
-She was diagnosed with breast cancer in 1996; the disease returned in 2002 and again in 2008; this time it had spread throughout her body.
+Richard was diagnosed with breast cancer in 1996; the disease returned in 2002 and again in 2008; this time it had spread throughout her body.
 Richard made a documentary detailing the last few months of her life before her death in February 2009.